LeonEricsson/vector-store/README.md

 </div>

-but if your application doesn't need more than a couple hundred thousand entries, why make things more complicated than they needs to be?
+but if your application doesn't need more than a couple hundred thousand entries, why make things more complicated than they need to be?